Adam Peresman

 Top

 I enjoy teaching very much and believe it to be one of my most important tasks as an academic.
-While completing my PhD, I taught as a GTA on three courses, which covered a range of topic areas:
+While completing my PhD, I taught as a GTA on three courses, and at Aarhus I TA'ed on one.
+These covered a range of topic areas:

 US Political Polarization